Volkswagen Golf R Review 2025: Price, specs & boot space

 Comfort and design: Volkswagen Golf R interior

-"The Volkswagen Golf R's cabin is a bit more grown up than the GTI, but there is still some sporty touches.
+"The Volkswagen Golf R's cabin is a bit more grown up than the GTI, but there are still some sporty touches.
 It's solid and practical, but the tech is still irritating to use on the move."

-Volkswagen Golf R Review 2023: interior
+Volkswagen Golf R review: Interior

 There are no great surprises when you climb aboard the Volkswagen Golf R: it's like a Golf, only with some little upgrades to remind you it's the special one.